Southern Railway 630: Lease and eventual ownership transfer with TVRM

-In 1999, SOU's successor, Norfolk Southern (NS) donated No. 630 to TVRM, and over the next 12 years, the locomotive was overhauled and restored at a cost of almost $700,000.
-This was one of the most extensive steam locomotive overhauls as it required massive repairs to its frame, running gear, and boiler along with the flues and superheaters replaced.
+With SOU's successor Norfolk Southern (NS) cancelled the steam program in late 1994, they donated their ownership of No. 630 to TVRM in late 1998.
+Restoration work on the locomotive officially began at TVRM's Soule Shops around 1999 and over the next 12 years, it was overhauled and restored at a cost of almost $700,000.
+This was one of the most extensive steam locomotive overhauls ever carried out, as it required massive repairs to its frame, running gear, and boiler along with the flues and superheaters replaced.
 No. 630 was also given a newly welded smokebox and a larger tender originally used behind No. 4501, as the former's original tender was in very poor condition to be rebuilt.
-The locomotive returned to operating service on March 14, 2011, and kicked off the 21st Century Steam program instituted by Norfolk Southern.